 Learn new strategies and approaches for the home and classroom in The Hub: Theatre 2.

-This year’s programme includes presentations on subjects such as my child’s been diagnosed with ASD – what do we do now?; Widgit Online – making resources for the classroom; navigating the SEN Maze – your legal entitlement answered; making it irresistible – a guide to managing anxieties; estate planning for parents of children with autism; and quality of life curriculum: promoting independence for young people.
+Last year’s programme included presentations on subjects such as my child’s been diagnosed with ASD – what do we do now?; Widgit Online – making resources for the classroom; navigating the SEN Maze – your legal entitlement answered; making it irresistible – a guide to managing anxieties; estate planning for parents of children with autism; and quality of life curriculum: promoting independence for young people.

 The Hub: Theatre 2 has a seating capacity of 80 and sound is relayed to the audience through wireless headsets to reduce noise levels in the hall.